Several parts of country to receive rain this week

 The National Weather Forecasting Centre (NWFC) of the IMD said there will be "scattered to fairly widespread" rainfall and thunderstorm activities in northwest India for the next 36 hours.
 The activity will reduce significantly by May 12.
 Another western disturbance is likely to hit the region from May 14 and its influence is likely to continue for the subsequent 2-3 days, the IMD said.

-A western disturbance is a cyclonic circulation originating from the Mediterranean Sea and travels across the central Asia.
+A western disturbance is a cyclonic circulation originating from the Mediterranean Sea and travels across central Asia.
 It collides with the Himalayas and brings rains to the hills and the north Indian plains.
 Heavy rainfall is likely over Kerala and Tamil Nadu during the next 24 hours due to a trough.

 Coastal Karnataka is also likely to receive rains on May 13 and 14.